 In 1853, Washington became a territory separate from Oregon and, by the next year, Governors of both the territories began pursuing treaties that relegated tribes to reservations (Wilma 2003).
-Fourteen tribes and bands signed the Yakama Nation Treaty of 1855 that established the Yakama Indian Reservation (Yakima Nation Museum [YNM] 2011).
-The same year, the Walla Walla tribe signed the Treaty of Walla Walla, which established the Umatilla Indian Reservation in Oregon, and many Walla Walla (and some Yakama) tribal members moved to there.

 The Lewis and Clark expedition recorded the first description of the confluence area in 1805, and David Thompson passed through in 1811 (Nisbet 2005).
 The area was rarely visited, and several early attempts at settlement (a mission, a group of cattle ranchers) failed (Kershner 2008).
 However, by the 1890s, settlers had established an agricultural economy and built irrigation systems (Kershner 2008).